open-vela/external_iperf3/docs/invoking.rst

           -R, --reverse
                  reverse the direction of a test, so that the server  sends  data to the client

           --bidir
-                 test  in  both  directions  (normal  and reverse), with both the client and server sending and receiving data simultaneously
+                 bidirectional mode, server and client send and receive data.

-          -w, --window n[KMGT]
+          -w, --window n[KM]
-                 set socket buffer size / window size.
-This value gets  sent  to the  server and used on that side too; on both sides this option sets both the sending and receiving socket buffer  sizes.
-This option  can  be  used to set (indirectly) the maximum TCP window size.
-Note that on Linux systems, the effective maximum  window size  is  approximately  double what is specified by this option (this behavior is not a bug in iperf3 but  a  "feature"  of  the Linux kernel, as documented by tcp(7) and socket(7)).
+                 window  size  / socket buffer size (this gets sent to the server and used on that side too)

           -M, --set-mss n
                  set TCP/SCTP maximum segment size (MTU - 40 bytes)